 Part of the Master in Engineering Systems

 Control Systems is a track within the Master in Engineering Systems.
 So when you apply on Studielink you choose Engineering Systems.
 Then you indicate the track you wish to follow.
 In this case, Control Systems.
-Other tracks in the Master in Engineering Systems are: Sustainable Energy, Automotive Systems, Embedded Systems and Lean Engineering.
+Other tracks in the Master in Engineering Systems are: Sustainable Energy, Automotive Systems and Embedded Systems.

 Combining a study with work and private life takes some getting used to.
 But organize it properly and it's easier than you think.
 You get so much more in return!

 Part-time or full-time